Editorial Policy

 We publish:

-• Application checklists (documents, steps, closing dates when available)
+• application checklists, including documents, steps, and closing dates when available

 We don’t publish:

-• Personal data requests beyond what an official employer/SETA would normally ask for
+• personal data requests beyond what an official employer, SETA, or institution would normally ask for

 2) Our sourcing standards